NethServer/nethsecurity-docs/threat_shield_ip.rst

    address them effectively.

 Yoroi and Nethesis blocklists are Enterprise blocklists.
-These lists will be listed only if the machine has a valid Enterprise :ref:`subscription <subscription-section>` and a valid entitlement for the Threat Shield service.
+These lists will be listed only if the machine has a valid :ref:`Enterprise or Community subscription <subscription-section>` and a valid entitlement for the Threat Shield service.

 Allow list
 ----------